Master Sales Incentive Calculation: Stop making these mistakes

 There are three broad sales incentive programs: Performance-based, Cash-based, and Commission-based.

-1. Performance-based sales incentive programs pay employees based on their performance (for example: if a sales person hits their quota).
+1. Performance-based sales incentive programs pay employees based on their performance (for example: if a salesperson hits their quota).

 How to Calculate Sales Incentives